Dinger's Aviation Pages

 In designing the Hendon, Fairey capitalised on the technology they developed to build the huge, internally-stressed, monoplane wing for their record-breaking Long Range Monoplane (seen above).
 Little did they know, that in only a couple of years, that technology would be made obsolescent by new, stressed-skin techniques.

 The thick monoplane wing that Fairey were developing for their long-range machine seemed to have a lot of scope for further development.
-So, in parallel with the Long-range Monoplane, they designed a twin-engined aircraft for the Air-Ministry B19/27 night-bomber specification of 1927.
+So, in parallel with the Long Range Monoplane, they designed a twin-engined aircraft for the Air-Ministry B19/27 night-bomber specification of 1927.
 Initial studies had conceived an aircraft with folding wings to be more easily accommodated in the hangars of the period but the design evolved into a larger aircraft.
 When it emerged from the factory for its first flight in November 1930 the prototype carried a pilot in an enclosed cockpit, a bit of a novelty at the time.
-To ensure a good view of the ground the cockpit was offset to port (like the cockpits in the later
+To ensure a good view of the ground to judge landing, the cockpit was offset to port (like the cockpits in the later

 The Fairey Hendon prototype in its original configuration with Bristol Jupiter radial engines enclosed in NACA cowlings.
 Note the engines are inboard of the main wheels in their trouser fairings.
 Those heavily dented fairings look more fragile than those on the production aircraft.
 There looks to be very little gap between the tips of the propellers and the fuselage.

-The prototype K1695 did taxying tests on 17th and 18th November 1930 and then on the 20th November took short test hops into the air before taking to the air properly on the 25th November 1930.
-Testing continued until the prototype overshot and crashed on the 31st March 1931, fortunately, there were no casualties.
-The airflow around the cowled radial engine was suspected of causing a disturbed airflow over the tail and so when the prototype was rebuilt it was given Rolls-Royce Kestrel water-cooled engines instead.
+Fairey decided to salvage what they could of the prototype and rebuild it incorporating improvements, accepting the increased timespan that would involve.
+During the initial testing, the airflow around the cowled radial engines was suspected of causing a disturbed airflow over the tail and so when the prototype was rebuilt it was given Rolls-Royce Kestrel water-cooled engines instead.
 These were installed further out on the wings, directly above the trouser fairings of the undercarriage.
-The enclosed cockpit was also removed at this time.
+The wireless operator's position was provided with windows on both sides of the fuselage.
+The enclosed cockpit canopy was also removed at this time, leaving only a windscreen (although it seems the option of refitting a canopy was retained) and a second open pilots position with dual controls was installed in tandem.
 The rebuilt aircraft did not fly again until November 1931.
 At first, a finned radiator mounted on the top surface of the wing was tried, but this did not work well, so underslung radiators were fitted instead.
-It was found that with the new Kestrel engines the prototype was some 7 mph slower than with the original Jupiter radial engines.
-The rebuilt aircraft also incorporated "wash-out" on the wings to make the stall start at the wing-root, giving some feedback to the pilot and ensuring the ailerons stayed effective until touchdown was achieved.
+It was found that with the new Kestrel engines, the prototype was some 7 mph slower than with the original Jupiter radial engines.
+The rebuilt aircraft also incorporated "wash-out" on the wings to make the stall start at the wing root, giving some feedback to the pilot and ensuring the ailerons stayed effective until touchdown was achieved.
+The prototype was initially rebuilt with the same style of rudders it had before the crash, but at some stage their profile was altered to have straight trailing edges rather than the curved ones of the original design.

-Fairey Hendon Prototype K1695 with a Handley Page Heyford behind, the aircraft that secured the B19/27 order.
+Fairey Hendon Prototype K1695 with a Handley Page Heyford biplane behind, the aircraft that secured the B19/27 order.
 Notice the extensive bracing struts needed on the tail and the strut from the wing to the undercarriage .

 Another photo of the prototype, notice the second pilot position added behind the first.
 The prototype was continuously modified and almost every photo of it shows some change in configuration.